ModellingWebLab/WLDocs/infrastructure.md

 ## Django website

 The website is written in Python using [Django](https://docs.djangoproject.com/en/2.2/).
+The current Django application is slightly cardiac-specific, and is hosted in the [WebLab](https://github.com/ModellingWebLab/WebLab) repository.

+The django application can access data from various sources (databases, local files, git repositories, a metadata triple store), and can communicate with the "task queue" to execute experiments via a REST API.
+**JONATHAN: IS THIS API DOCUMENTED SOMEWHERE?**

+To make the Django application respond to HTTP requests, we use the `nginx` web server.
+Requests for static files are handled by `nginx` directly, other requests are passed to the Django server via `uwsgi`, which is a "WSGI" server (a bit like a CGI server).

+Django rus a
 The Django server serves up a HTML and javascript front-end, which can interact with the Django server backend via a REST API.
 **JONATHAN: DID WE ADD ANYTHING HERE, OR IS THIS ALL HANDLED BY DJANGO?**

-The current Django application is slightly cardiac-specific, and is hosted in the [WebLab](https://github.com/ModellingWebLab/WebLab) repository.

-The django back-end can access data from various sources (databases, local files, git repositories, a metadata triple store), and can communicate with the "task queue" to execute experiments via a REST API.
-**JONATHAN: IS THIS API DOCUMENTED SOMEWHERE?**
+Yes. nginx is a web server (think equivalent of Apache but more lightweight). uwsgi is a WSGI server, which serves WSGI apps (Django in our case) - think faster CGI.
+Requests come in to nginx which responds directly if a static resource, or hands off to Django via uwsgi if not.

+The back-end fc-runner is also served via nginx, but this time it's an old-fashioned CGI app wrapped via fcgiwrap, since nginx doesn't do old-fashioned CGI natively.

 ### Database